cosmos/cosmos/WHITEPAPER.md

-3. The most striking difference is that ILP's connectors are not responsible or keeping authoritative state about payments, whereas in Gnuclear, the validators of the Gnuclear hub are the authority of the state of IBC token transfers as well as the authority of the amount of tokens held by each shard (but not the amount of tokens held by each account within a shard).
-This is he fundamental innovation that allows for secure asymmetric tranfer of tokens from shard to shard; the analog to ILP's connector in Gnuclear is a persistent and maximally secure blockchain ledger.
+3. The most striking difference is that ILP's connectors are not responsible or keeping authoritative state about payments, whereas in Gnuclear, the validators of the Gnuclear hub are the authority of the state of IBC token transfers as well as the authority of the amount of tokens held by each zone (but not the amount of tokens held by each account within a zone).
+This is he fundamental innovation that allows for secure asymmetric tranfer of tokens from zone to zone; the analog to ILP's connector in Gnuclear is a persistent and maximally secure blockchain ledger.

 4. The inter-ledger payments in ILP need to be backed by an exchange orderbook,